marxin/texi2rst-generated/sphinx/gfortran/mixed-language-programming.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: Interoperability, Mixed-language programming

 .. _mixed-language-programming:

-.. index:: Interoperability

-.. index:: Mixed-language programming

 Mixed-Language Programming
 --------------------------